philipwilsonchang/philipwilsonchang.github.io/_posts/1111-11-20-DIY-CIEMs-Part-1.md

 I decided to try another UV nail gel resin that I bought off of eBay.
 This resin stunk a lot more than the Gelaze and was a lot less consistent in quality - some was runny and some was gummy and in general, was really hard to work with.

-The next thing to try was to coat the impressions in UV nail gel resin to create a smoother mold.
+The next thing to try was to coat the shells in UV nail gel resin to create a smoother shell.
 These shells were the ones to come out of that:

 <center><img src="/images/diem-28.JPG" width="350"></center>